anowell/secretctl/README.md

 workflow
 --------

-This is the basic workflow enabled by `secretctl`
+This is the basic workflow to encrypt and decrypt a secret:

 ```
 $ echo "top secret stuff" > my_secret